Adrast/UCN-Latex-Templates/README.md

 ## Credits

-All credit should go to [@jkjaer](https://github.com/jkjaer)'s original [aauReportTemplate](https://github.com/jkjaer/aauLatexTemplates) which I forked and modified predictably.
+All credit should go to [@jkjaer](https://github.com/jkjaer)'s original [aauReportTemplate](https://github.com/jkjaer/aauLatexTemplates) which I forked and modified.

 ## License